Medvedev91/timeto.me/README.md

 ### Practice

 Try to start a new activity.
-To do so, back to the home screen, tap the timer icon at the bottom left, tap "Work" and start the timer.
+To do so, back to the home screen, tap the timer at the bottom left, tap "Work" and start the timer.

 The timer starts.
-Then tap the timer icon again to see the "Summary" and "History".
+Then tap the timer again to see the "Summary" and "History".

 Then come back here and move on to the next topic.